About the Graduate Diploma in Design

 Finally, this diploma can be structured to accommodate the Certificate of Completion in Business and Entrepreneurship from the Conrad School of Business and Entrepreneurship in addition to the Graduate Diploma in Design – a powerful educational experience and practical preparation for our modern world.

-The Graduate Diploma in Design requires that candidates complete two (2) design project courses, ME681: Design Project 1 and ME682: Design Project 2.
-Admission into these courses requires permission of the instructor, and follows an admission process described below.
+The Graduate Diploma in Design (GDip Design) starts in the Fall term only with ME680 Advanced Design Engineering, and is followed by ME681 Advanced Design Engineering – Design Project 1 and ME682 Advanced Design Engineering – Design Project 2.
+Admission into these courses requires permission of the instructor and follows an admission process described below.
 A candidate may submit an application for admission at any time.

 The candidate must submit the following to the Graduate Administrator:

-- A Letter of Intent expressing why the candidate would like to take a Graduate Diploma in Design
+- A Letter of Intent expressing why the candidate would like to take the Graduate Diploma in Design

 - A design project portfolio of completed design projects including a summary of challenges encountered and lessons-learned.
 This can be submitted as a presentation format set of slides

 The candidate may be invited for an interview with the course instructor.
 The interview will consist of a one-on-one review of the candidate’s background, knowledge and design project experience.
-A design aptitude test may be administered before or during the interview.
-The student will have an opportunity to ask questions about the design project course structure and format at this time.
+A design aptitude test may be administered before, during or after the interview.
+The student will have an opportunity to ask questions about the GDip Design at this time.
 Remote interviews can be scheduled upon the request of the applicant.

 Students who are not successful will be notified as such and will be encouraged to continue to develop experience and expertise in developing a design project portfolio of projects.

-GDD (non coop) - Fall term course add/drop deadline
+- GDD (non coop/coop) - Fall term course add/drop deadline

 - Interviews - until the end of September